peteroupc/peteroupc.github.io/randomfunc.md

 - how well the item passes statistical randomness tests,
 - whether the item is initialized automatically or not,
 - whether the item uses only its input and its state to produce numbers, or
-- whether the item extracts uniformly distributed bits from one or more noise sources.
+- whether the item extracts random bits from one or more noise sources.

-If an item uses a nonuniform distribution, but otherwise meets this definition, it can be converted to use a uniform distribution, at least in theory, using _randomness extraction_ techniques that are outside the scope of this document.</small>
+If the generator produces numbers with unequal probabilities, but is otherwise an RNG as defined here, then  _randomness extraction_ (which is outside the scope of this document) can make it produce numbers with closer to equal probabilities.</small>

 <small><sup id=Note2>(2)</sup> For an exercise solved by the `RNDINT` pseudocode, see A. Koenig and B. E. Moo, _Accelerated C++_, 2000; see also a [**blog post by Johnny Chan**](http://mathalope.co.uk/2014/10/26/accelerated-c-solution-to-exercise-7-9/).
 In addition, M. O'Neill discusses various methods, both biased and unbiased, for generating random integers in a range with an RNG in a [**blog post from July 2018**](http://www.pcg-random.org/posts/bounded-rands.html).</small>